harding/old-docs-history-bitcoin.org/_includes/guide_p2p_network.md

 Once connected, the client can send to the remote node `getaddr` and `addr` messages to gather additional peers.

 In order to maintain a connection with a peer, nodes by default will send a message to peers before 30 minutes of inactivity.
-If 90 minutes passes without a message being received by a peer, the client will assume that connection has closed.
+If 90 minutes pass without a message being received by a peer, the client will assume that connection has closed.

 {% endautocrossref %}